 Client

-flag is used because DTLS only works over UDP
+--no-dtls flag is used because DTLS only works over UDP or SCTP.
+Since UDP doesn't work with domain spoofing it's turned off on ocserv.

 Requirements